"From Ina to Ayodele" — celebrating our new Poet Laureate

 Oakland's selection of a poet laureate seemed a momentous event to the California Writers Club, since the state's first poet laureate was so influential in bringing our club into existence.
 I was honored to preside over an event last Saturday in honor of Dr. Ayodele "Wordslanger" Nzinga, in the Fire Circle built by Joaquin Miller's daughter Juanita.
 This was the day I formally announced my Song Project at the Friends of Joaquin Miller Park annual meeting.
 I told my sad tale about losing a Cultural Fund grant as a way to talk about the great poet's complicated life, cleverly weaving in lines from my simple song about trees and possums and poppies and water.

 Then current CWCBB president Karma Bennett killed it with a rare comic essay by Jack London about people stealing his poppies...with images of a time when the Piedmont hills were home to many species of poppies not just the one we know.
 She followed her exuberant delivery with an reading of her own poem, From the West, about love in San Francisco (parrots and red thorns, the things a California Writer sees).
-(Don't miss Karma's standout performance as a boistrous hair metal rocker in The Dirndl Diaspora!)
+(Don't miss Karma's standout performance as a boisterous hair metal rocker in my pandemic souvenir The Dirndl Diaspora!)

 We decided Joaquin Miller would be the FIRST person to celebrate the newly-named Indigenous People's day on Monday, even though he penned the famous poem "Columbus" for fifty bucks.
 I shared his playful comments about that poem and turned the mic over to our next reader.